Mahindra & Mahindra to exit Japanese agri machinery business - BusinessToday

-Mahindra & Mahindra Ltd’s Japanese subsidiary, Mitsubishi Mahindra Agricultural Machinery Co Ltd (MAM), on March 2 decided to exit the agricultural machinery business following a strategic review.
+Mitsubishi Mahindra Agricultural Machinery Co Ltd (MAM), an associate company of Mahindra & Mahindra (M&M) in Japan, on March 2 decided to withdraw from the agricultural machinery business following a strategic review.

 Mitsubishi Mahindra Agricultural Machinery (MAM) will cease operations by the first half of the financial year 2026-27 in a sustainable manner but will continue to supply parts and warranty support for existing customers, according to a stock exchange filing.